 Trello is a fantastic project management tool (in fact, we wrote an entire guide to project management with Trello).
 But it’s missing one big thing: time tracking.
 There’s no way to tell how much time you spend on any given card.
 Fortunately, tracking your time in Trello is possible with the help of an integrated app.

 In this post, we’ll show you how to set up Hubstaff to accurately track time on your Trello projects.
-Then we’ll show you a bunch of other apps that fulfill similar needs.
+How to integrate the tools, create and assign tasks, and track time to them.
+It’s a breeze once you get going.

-By the time you’re done reading, you’ll be a Trello time tracking master.
+By the time you’re done reading, you’ll be a Trello time tracking pro.

 Trello time tracking with Hubstaff